Aaron Sloman and David Vernon

 Added: 23 Jan 2007

-As John McCarthy's 80th Birthday is this year, to be celebrated at The Commonsense'07 symposium, I felt I had to include this section, though 'having common sense' is not a widely used system design requirement among software engineers or roboticists, though it is implicitly a requirement for the EU Challenge that triggered the writing of this document.
+As John McCarthy's 80th Birthday is this year, to be celebrated at The Commonsense'07 symposium, 'Having common sense' is not a widely used system design requirement among software engineers or roboticists, though it is implicitly a requirement for the EU Challenge that triggered the writing of this document.

 Moreover, the AI researchers who defend the requirement of common sense do not always realise that it too is a meta-criterion, because the detailed requirements will be different for a nursery-school teacher, a car mechanic, a chicken farmer, a house-builder, a chef, or a researcher in mathematics.
 However, insofar as there is a collection of widely relevant common sense demands that arise out of acting in a 3-D physical environment, we can see that the common-sense requirement has a complex structure.